laravel/docs/routing.md

         //
     });

-Route parameters are always encased within "curly" braces.
-The parameters will be passed into your route's `Closure` when the route is executed.
+Route parameters are always encased within "curly" braces and will be passed into your route's `Closure` when the route is executed.

 > **Note:** Route parameters cannot contain the `-` character.
 Use an underscore (`_`) instead.